21 Tips for Clients in Therapy (click here)

 Please do not do housework at the same time as the scheduled appointment.

 Do not go shopping at the same time as the scheduled appointment.
 If you will not be there, please call the counselor’s office and re-schedule.
+It does not help for the counselor to call ahead, because s/he does not know if you do not answer, if you plan to be home later.

 If they are involved in family therapy, please be sure they come home in time to keep the appointment.